-FreshBooks: A cloud-based accounting solution, FreshBooks is simple and intuitive, so you'll spend less time on paperwork.
+FreshBooks: A cloud-based accounting solution, FreshBooks is intuitive and straightforward, so you'll spend less time on paperwork.
 Automate tasks like invoicing, organising expenses, tracking your time and following up clients in just a few clicks.

 Spring clean by going "paperless"

 If you can, go "paperless" and lighten your carbon footprint and workload.
 It's not just about saving the planet; you'll want to cut back on post and paper documents to make life easier too.